Nicola Killean OBE - Chief Executive Officer

 Fiona is a Chartered Member of the CIPD and has been an HR professional in the voluntary sector for over 20 years.
 This includes 10 years at Aberlour Child Care Trust, in both operational and strategic HR roles.
 Fiona took a two year career break to look after her young family prior to joining Sistema Scotland in November 2012, and kept her hand in during this time working as a volunteer HR Consultant with a number of small third sector organisations.

-David Sinclair - Fundraising & Business Development Manager
+David Sinclair - Head of Fundraising and Governance

 A law graduate, David spent over 10 years working as a company secretary in the private and public sectors, most recently as Secretary to the Board of NHS 24, before deciding to pursue his dream career in music administration.